-So good it’s spooky: 7 bewitching Halloween email marketing ideas
+So good it’s spooky: 15 bewitching Halloween email + SMS marketing ideas

-Do you know what one of the most enchanting things about Halloween is?
-The opportunity to be anyone, or anything, you can dream up—you just need the right attire.
+Do you know one of the most enchanting things about Halloween?
+The opportunity to be anyone or anything you can dream up—you just need the right attire.

 Creating a Halloween email is much like conjuring up a spectacular costume: It takes a bunch of brainstorming, a dash of artistry, and a sprinkle of guts to produce an email marketing campaign that’s hauntingly click-worthy.